fluree/docs.flur.ee/src/content/0.10.0/docs/identity/signatures.md

 If you do need to sign your queries, you should have access to your private key.
 Your private key needs to be [connected to a valid auth record](/docs/identity/auth-records) in the database.

+If you are having an issue signing queries, you can use the [troubleshooting guide](https://docs.google.com/document/d/1uS3on1-xAtl86hcdya9fN5gPyp8qikVIsPH2nnJ-0bo/edit?usp=sharing).

 #### Headers

 You should submit a POST request should have the following headers: `content-type`, `mydate`, `digest`, `signature`.